gajendhir/rnnotes/docs/intro.md

 In less than a year, React-Native became our preferred choice for app development.
 All our app development work has targeted the Android ecosystem, but we look forward to release apps for the IOS also, in the near future.

 React-native is an evolving technology maintained and promoted by **Meta** - the same group that owns the popular *FaceBook*, *Instagram* and *WhatsApp*.

+Another major factor for settling with this Javascript based technology was that it was light-weight, easy to get started and had the promise that it could be used seamlessly on any of the popular operating systems - Windows, MacOS and Linux.

-It allows us to write apps, in **Javascript**, that can be built into native apps to run on Android and IOS platforms.
+It allows us to create apps, in **Javascript**, that can be built into native apps to run on Android and IOS platforms.
 Today, communities are working on libraries and package that will allow us to build the same apps for - Windows, Macintosh and the Web.

 *You write once and use on everywhere*.

+## My System when I began

+When we decided to start with react-native, my Windows machine already had...

+* Visual Studio 2019 and dotnet-framework.
+* dotnet-core for my newer projects.
+* Python and Flask for Web and RestAPI as an alternative to ASP.NET.
+* Android Studio for creating mobile apps.

+The **[getting started](https://reactnative.dev/docs/getting-started)** the documentation gave me a way to try out react-native without doing any downloads or installs.
+[Expo-CLI Snack](https://snack.expo.dev/) - I took it and tried it out.

+So, I was now ready to dive deeper into the world of React and React-Native.

+All my installation experiences are based on this background.

 ## Lets Begin